psemu/ModLauncher/readme.md

 This is a custom launcher capable of bypassing the SOE launcher for Planetside 2 (and other Forgelight games).
 It is capable of patching game files, Lua, and many other things to modify the Planetside 2 client.
 It also contains a number of exploits that will force Planetside 2 to load any file you want it to load.
 Every single exploit contained in this package has been reported to SOE/DGC (many of them for over two years now)

+This was released in hopes that others can create something awesome in addition to jseidelin's Network and Custom Server stuff.
+Only use it for good.

 # Big Important Warning